gdmcbain/nutils/docs/intro.rst

     $ python3 examples/laplace.py

 Log messages should appear in the terminal during operation.
-Simultaneously, a html file ``log.html`` and any produced figures are written to ``public_html/laplace.py/yyyy/mm/dd/hh-mm-ss`` in the home directory.
+Simultaneously, an html file ``log.html`` and any produced figures are written to ``public_html/laplace.py/yyyy/mm/dd/hh-mm-ss`` in the home directory.
 In case a webserver is running and configured for user directories this automatically